AeroSteveO/QAZ-Simple/README.md

 Includes an optional handle for the QAZ on the go!
 2 Case files, one with handle holes, one without.

+Includes an optional plate file for use with laser cutters.

 Case requires four M2x10mm standoffs if used with plate, four M2x5mm standoffs and M2 washers if used plateless.

 *All files are provided as is and I accept no liability if they aren't very good.*